Veil of Whispers 12: An Unexpected Finale

 Caues threw all three of the holy grease grenades at once, sending them crashing through the window.
 Turns out that undead creatures are all vulnerable to those, so the damage was in the double digits as they exploded in a massive blast of yellow grease that covered the entire throne room.

 Sander lobbed down a high-level fireball, wiping out both bodyguards.
 The skeleton responded with something similar, and the dragon bathed the party in green flames from his bony maw.
 All that armor class and we only got to roll saving throws.
-Sander was knocked unconscious and, despite a combination of Lucky, Indomitable, and Inspiration, so did Caeus.
+Sander was knocked unconscious and, despite a combination of Lucky, Indomitable, and Inspiration, so was Caeus.
 Pi moved back from the window to avoid the attacks, but the dragon picked up the skeleton king with his claws and flew up to the roof.
 Pi raised her staff and fired off a spell, banishing the dragon to a demiplane.
 The skeleton king fell back down, but hurried up the stairs to get back to the roof.
 He arrived as Pi was trying to stop Sander from bleeding out.
 The skeleton king grabbed her with his cold, bony hands, draining her life force with just a touch.
 Down she went.

 So Far Pretty Bad